 The George Washington Wilson Centre for Visual Culture is based in the School of Language, Literature, Music and Visual Culture at the University of Aberdeen in Northeast Scotland.
 The GWW mission is to bring together researchers from across the University with an interest in visual culture broadly defined, including film, photography, art history, anthropology and museum studies.
 Its members share a common concern in investigating visual culture: what it is; how it functions across different times, places and contexts; how we encounter or understand it.
 GWW facilitates a range of activities which promote research into visual culture, including a regular reading group and seminar series; international conferences; and public engagement through Aberdeen University’s May Festival and work with regional partners.
 It also promotes engagement with the University’s important photographic collections, most notably that of George Washington Wilson himself, from whom the Centre takes its name.
-GWW Director Ed Welch discussed the work of the Centre and the Washington Wilson archive in a recent interview with our friends at Art in Scotland TV.
+GWW Centre Founding Director (2014-2016) Ed Welch discussed the work of the Centre and the Washington Wilson archive in a recent interview with our friends at Art in Scotland TV.

 For more information on the Wilson Centre's ongoing activities, please visit its blog.